WebKit/Documentation/docs/Deep Dive/GitHub/PullRequests.md

 ## Landing

 Only repository administrators have direct commit access, and this is reserved for repairing infrastructure issues.
 Pull requests should be landed through the [Merge-Queues](/Getting Started/ContributingCode#merge-queues), which is achieved by applying the [`safe-merge-queue`](https://github.com/WebKit/WebKit/labels?q=safe-merge-queue), [`merge-queue`](https://github.com/WebKit/WebKit/labels?q=merge-queue), or [`unsafe-merge-queue`](https://github.com/WebKit/WebKit/labels?q=unfsafe-merge-queue) label to your pull request.
+You need to add yourself in the contributors.json file so you can set the label.

 Each queue makes sure a change is reviewed by adding the name of all [reviewers](https://webkit.org/team/#reviewers) who have approved a pull request to the commit message.
 It will then check the commit message for `Reviewed by`.